 Questions regarding the application or your application file (e.g. did we receive your evaluation letters, etc.) should be directed to the DNP Program office via email at email@example.com (preferred) or by phone at (713) 798-8650.

-If you have questions regarding the ICU experience requirement, or would like further information concerning the program, please contact Dr. Walker (Director) via email at firstname.lastname@example.org.
+If you have questions regarding the ICU experience requirement, or would like further information concerning the program, please contact Dr. Davis (Director) via email at firstname.lastname@example.org.